 Are home values in Montgomery, IL going up or down and by how much?

-On average, sold home prices in Montgomery, IL have appreciated (risen) 26.13% when comparing October 2021 to October 2020 (year over year).
-On average, sold home prices in Montgomery, IL have appreciated (risen) 4.09% when comparing October 2021 to September 2021 (month over month).
+On average, sold home prices in Montgomery, IL have appreciated (risen) 38.81% when comparing May 2022 to May 2021 (year over year).
+On average, sold home prices in Montgomery, IL have appreciated (risen) 18.64% when comparing May 2022 to April 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Montgomery, IL